SteveNguyen/ue_robotics/TP3/README.md

 4. Implement your solution using python and pypot.

 **NOTE:**
-Every student shall write the answers to 1.
-2. and 3. on his/her paper version of "leg.pdf".
+The answers to 1.
+2. and 3. shall be written a paper version of "leg.pdf".
 Your work will be collected before the end of the class (1 per student).
 Clean work expected.
 A solution will be given.